All Episodes

 It's the biggest choice election in history.

-And the issue of packing the courts, ending the electoral college, getting rid of the legislative filibuster, it's all on the table.
+And the issue of packing the courts, ending the Electoral College, getting rid of the legislative filibuster, it's all on the table.

 Joe lied also, as did Kamala.

-I'm gonna eliminate the Trump tax cuts.
+I'm going to eliminate the Trump tax cuts.

 Okay, that means everybody's taxes are going up.